AxBwal/workIndia/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the root directory and add the following environment variables:
+Create a `.env` file in the root directory and add the following:

 ```bash
 PORT=3000  # Specify your preferred port number